Demand forecasting

 Demand forecasting may be used in resource allocation, inventory management, assessing future capacity requirements, or making decisions on whether to enter a new market.

+Customer demand planning (CDP) is a business planning process that allows sales teams to develop demand forecasts.

 Importance of demand forecasting for businesses

 Demand forecasting plays an important role for businesses in different industries, particularly with regard to mitigating the risks associated with particular business activities.
 However, demand forecasting is known to be a challenging task for businesses due to the intricacies of analysis, specifically quantitative analysis.
 Nevertheless, understanding customer needs is an indispensable part of any industry in order for business activities to be implemented efficiently and more appropriately respond to market needs.
 If businesses are able to forecast demand effectively, several benefits can be accrued.
 These include, but are not limited to, waste reduction, optimized allocation of resources, and potentially large increases in sales and revenue.

 Some of the reasons why businesses require demand forecasting include: